Top 10 Things to Do on the Great Ocean Road, VIC

 7. Tuck into a flaky legend

 A pie is just a pie until you drop into the Apollo Bay Bakery.
-Their legendary scallop pie goes beyond the hype, and when you’re chowing down on a flaky, buttery parcel of creamy scallops (try the curried leek version), it’s easy to think that this is why you came to the Great Ocean Road in the first place.
+Their legendary scallop pie goes beyond the hype, and when you’re chowing down on a flaky, buttery parcel of creamy scallops, it’s easy to think that this is why you came to the Great Ocean Road in the first place.

 Tip: Walk off your indulgence by following the well-marked Apollo Bay History Trail.
 The gentle signposted walk takes in ten historical points of interest.